hawx/img/README.md

 }
 ```

-This can then be run like `./example input.png output.png`.
+This can then be compiled and run like `./example input.png output.png`.